Atlantic Chambers can trace its history to the very beginnings of the Liverpool bar when the city was the greatest port on earth.

 Liverpool is again an outward-looking international city, vibrant, dynamic and connected.
 Atlantic Chambers is located at the heart of the city's transformed legal and commercial district, a stone's throw from the Queen Elizabeth II Law Courts and our world famous iconic waterfront.

 In our custom designed offices in Cook Street, we meet the needs and expectations of our clients in every aspect.
 Our barristers practice at all levels of seniority and we have several QCs along with other members ranked in the national excellence benchmarks, Legal 500 and Chambers & Partners UK.

-Our Chambers offer extensive conference facilities for mediation, joint setlement and video link meetings as well as having access and toilet facilities for wheelchair users.
+Our Chambers offer extensive conference facilities for mediation, joint settlement and video link meetings as well as having access and toilet facilities for wheelchair users.

 Client care is of paramount importance and we operate in accordance with the Bar Standards Board Handbook.
-Your instructions are accepted in accordance with The Bar Council Terms of Work on which Barristers offer their Services to Solicitors or under our standard Conditional Fee Agreement, click on the links for more details.
+Your instructions are accepted in accordance with the Standard Contractual Terms issued by the Bar Standards Board or under our standard Conditional Fee Agreement, full terms and conditions can be found here, click on the links for more details.

 We guarantee client confidentiality when acting for both parties in a case and assign separate clerking facilities throughout the matter.

-Our clerks are dedicated and friendly and ensure that all our clients receive the right advice and support all the way trough the legal process.
+Our clerks are dedicated and friendly and ensure that all our clients receive the right advice and support all the way through the legal process.

 We also operate an out-of-hours service and contact numbers can be found on the Clerks profiles pages of this site, click here.

 We regularly provide CPD seminars in many areas of practice.
 These seminars can be hosted in Chambers, at your offices or at other external venues.
 Please register via this website if you would like to be included on our database for future events to email@example.com.